Luthey-Schulten-Lab/Minimal_Cell_4DWCM/README.md

 ## Restarting a simulation

-If you want to run more time for a simulation or you need to restart a simulations because of a crash, you can run the available restart python script.
+If you want to run more time for a simulation or you need to restart a simulations because of a crash, you can run the available restart python script ```Restart_Whole_Cell_Minimal_Cell.py```

+This python executable has the same input variables as the original script.
+This will only run if ```outputDir``` is a directory that contains all associated files with a previously run simulation from the main script.
+For example, if you provided the input ```-od replicate1``` previously, giving that same argument to the restart script will take the simulation state from the replicate1 directory.

+The ```simTime``` variable is how much more biological time you want to run.
+If you have simulated 3600 seconds and want to reach a total of 6000 seconds, you would give an input of 2400 for this variable.

 ## Descriptions of Simulation Files